Welcome & Plenary Session (8-9AM)

 Beyond Reliability: Advanced Analytics for Predicting Quality

-Andrew Fast, Elder Research, Inc
+William Goodrum, Elder Research, Inc

-Predictive analytics techniques model outcomes for individual entities, whether they be widgets coming off an assembly line, claims being serviced by an insurance company, or shoppers considering a purchase.
-This focus on particular individuals provides a contrasting view to traditional approaches for the analysis of reliability, such Kaplan-Meier estimates or Design of Experiments, which generally focus on populations of entities.
+Predictive analytics techniques model outcomes for individual entities, whether they are widgets coming off an assembly line, claims being serviced by an insurance company, or shoppers considering a purchase.
+This focus on particular individuals provides a contrasting and complementary view to traditional approaches for the analysis of reliability, such as Kaplan-Meier estimates or Design of Experiments, which generally focus on populations of entities.
 We will provide a brief overview of predictive analytics and then, using case studies from the energy sector and connected devices/IoT, demonstrate how these approaches can enhance more traditional analyses of reliability.

 Planning Fatigue Tests for Polymer Composites